-Morganite Rings – Pros and Cons to Consider Before Purchase
+Morganite Rings: Pros and Cons to Consider and Where to Buy

 First a little about Morganite.
 It’s a semi-precious gemstone in the family of stones called Beryl.
 This is the same family that the emerald and aquamarine call home, too.
 It’s often referred to as a pink emerald for this reason.
 On the Mohs Scale, the Morganite falls within 7.5 to 8 like the emerald as well.